 How can occupational therapy help seniors?

 Occupational therapy is a treatment that empowers people to overcome barriers and promotes their participation in their daily activities/occupations.
 Through empowerment an individual can lead a more independent and productive life.
 An OT is focused on patient goals revolving around improving life skills and promoting engagement in activities that are meaningful to the person, ultimately leading to a better quality of life.
 Within this process Occupational therapists consider the person’s environment (social support, physical), their abilities (cogitative, emotional function, physical), and the activities or “occupations” that they choose to, or need to, perform (i.e. leisure-based activities, self-care).
-Occupational therapists can help seniors in the following ways:
+Occupational therapists can provide assistance with senior care in their home setting:

 Promote and Encourage Independence in Activities of Daily Living (ADLs)